-An A&R person or department, also known as Artist and Repertoire department, serves as the music scout and talent finder for a music organization.
-The organization is traditionally a label or publishing company that is looking for talented artists and songwriters, but other companies in the music world like music magazines and promotion agencies will often look to A&R people for their assistance.
+An A&R person or department, also known as Artist and Repertoire department, serves as the organization's music scout and talent finder.
+The organization is traditionally a label or publishing company that is looking for talented artists and songwriters.
+Still, other companies in the music world like magazines and promotion agencies will often look to A&R people for their assistance.

 For labels and publishing companies that are established and have a large budget, A&R jobs can be full-time positions for those who have a good ear for musical talent and a lot of knowledge about the music industry.
-For smaller labels and other types of companies looking to hire someone to scout talent, it can be a part-time or contracted position.
+It can be a part-time or contracted position for smaller labels and other types of companies looking to hire someone to scout talent.

 Being an A&R is a very unique type of job in which there is no one way to land a good position.
 A huge part of getting hired to be an A&R depends on your ability to network in the music industry.
 With A&Rs and similar music label jobs, it's all about who you know and being in the right place at the right time.